-Pointe aux Barques Michigan in 1900
+History of Pointe Aux Barques Michigan

 The year is 1912.
 The Titanic sunk on her maiden voyage after colliding with an iceberg in April.
 New Mexico and Arizona are admitted as states and William H. Taft is president.
 After a long train ride from Detroit, you’re looking for a place to get your family away from the hot smelly city in the summer.
 The air is fresh and you can smell the open water of Lake Huron nearby.
-This place has potential.

 The following excerpt was taken from a publication issued in 1912 to prospective buyers of cottage estates at the elite Pointe aux Barques resort located at the very tip of Michigan’s Thumb.
 Started in 1896 it remains an exclusive resort community for over 100 years.

 It was in 1896 that the Pointe aux Barques Resort was formed having for its purpose the upbuilding of a family resort.
 Here a community of interests would lead to the most delightful of social companionship the summer of life with nature.
 The spot is ideal for the purpose.
 The air is clear and bracing the temperature at all seasons from early summer till late fall.
 It’s delightful the waters are warm on the shallow bathing beach and health cannot escape.